-I’m a researcher in Human Computer Interaction, developer of software systems, designer of virtual worlds, and a tech entrepreneur.
-I started wanting to be an astronaut and so studied astrophysics at Cornell University.
+I’m an associate professor in Computer Science and Digitalization at Molde University College in Norway and my research focuses on Human Computer Interaction.
+I’ve always enjoyed coding and developing software but, as a kid, I wanted to be an astronaut and so studied astrophysics at Cornell University.
 Drawn to the arts and computers, as well, I completed a second major in Computer Science and wrote a thesis on visualization at Brown University.
 Turning down a PhD scholarship to MIT I ended up studying under Mark Billinghurst at the Human Interface Lab in New Zealand where I expanded into the social sciences.
 I find mixing all these things together exciting because I am fascinated by how our organic nature intersects with digital technology.

 As part of my research, I’ve measured how much computers dumb us down and I studied how technology can warp our social perception.
 I also looked into how we can build working relationships with robots as they transition from tools to teammates.
 I describe my research more here, along with links to my publications.